On blocking Dispersion of Matter by Energy conservation: Ideal test: a toy model and experimental estimates

+Here $P$ denotes the one-dimensional momentum variable, and $\tilde{m} $ is the corresponding dimensionless effective mass parameter.
 In this setup, the shape of the potential is determined by the external laser.
 The parameter $k$ represents the momentum transfer imparted by the Raman lasers ($\hbar k = \hbar|\mathbf{k}_1 - \mathbf{k}_2|$), which sets the separation distance between the two momentum wells.
 The parameter $\Omega$ is the two-photon Rabi frequency, proportional to the laser intensity, which controls the height of the barrier; a smaller $\Omega$ results in a higher barrier and more distinct wells.
 This potential forms a double well when $\Omega < k^2/2$.
-In this regime, there are two minima located at $\sqrt{2k^2 P^2 + \Omega^2} = k^2/2$, separated by a barrier of height $\Delta v = \frac{1}{2} \left( \frac{k}{2} - \frac{\Omega}{k} \right)^2$.
+In this regime, there are two minima located at $\sqrt{4k^2 P^2 + \Omega^2} = k^2$, separated by a barrier of height $\Delta v = \frac{1}{4} \left( k - \frac{\Omega}{k} \right)^2$.
 Now the equivalent of \eqref{eq:Pestimate} is

 Unfortunately, \cite{HigbieStamper} only describes how the experiment should be performed.
 In \cite{Sadler2004}, the authors state they were preparing the experiment, but due to lack of access to the full paper, I could not determine if they provided values for these parameters.
-Maybe, in the P-WFE models, what is meant by 'small' for $w$ is $\frac{1}{M} \gg w$.